IgniteUI/igniteui-docfx/kr/components/ripple.md

 ```

 #### Applying the custom theme
-After providing the function with the required parameters, one has to **include** the component mixins.
+After providing the function with the required parameters you have to **include** the component mixins.
 ```scss
 @include igx-ripple($custom-theme);
 ```